Donders-Institute/bidscoin/README.md

                          [-b BIDSMAP]
                          rawfolder bidsfolder

-    Converts datasets in the rawfolder to nifti datasets in the bidsfolder according to the BIDS standard
+    Converts ("coins") datasets in the rawfolder to nifti / json / tsv datasets in the bidsfolder according to the BIDS standard.
+Check and edit the bidsmap.yaml file to your needs before running this function.
+Provenance, warnings and error messages are stored in the ../bidsfolder/code/bidscoiner.log file

     positional arguments:
       rawfolder             The source folder containing the raw data in